Formal Attorney Nominations

 There is absolutely no guarantee of selection and acceptance.

 Less than one percent of the total lawyers in each state are accepted for membership inclusion in Best Attorneys of America.

 Best Attorneys of America does not disclose the reasons for specific invitations to join our private organization.
 Our initial invitation decisions on a variety of factors which may include an Attorney’s experience, reputation, honors, legal activities, involvement in State Bar Associations, published articles and/or other insightful information.

-Of course, our invitations are ultimately made on a subjective basis.
+Our invitations are ultimately made on a subjective basis.
 We have invited talented Attorneys from a variety of legal fields.
 Likewise, we have invited Attorneys with various years of practice as we seek a diversified Charter Membership base, which despite many differences, is composed of Attorneys who excel at what they do.
 Congratulations to those invited.